 Garden lighting ideas are key in outdoor spaces of all shapes and sizes, and in a small garden space lighting can enhance the area in a natural way.
 The combination of different sized lanterns dotted on the floor, on a side table and garden border, plus the fairy lights nestled within the rosemary bushes creates ambience like no other.

-What is such a quaint set up manages to make this tiny patio corner look polished.
+A quaint seating set-up manages to make this tiny patio corner look polished.

-The pastel colour of the bistro dining table and chairs from John Lewis, sets off the surrounding planting, and the little of essence of camouflage here creates the illusion of more space – perfect for when you've not got so much to start with in the first place!
+The pastel colour of this set complements the surrounding planting, and the essence of camouflage creates the illusion of more space – perfect for when you've not got much to start with in the first place!